isa-cabrera/isa-cabrera.github.io/index.md

 ## fieldwork

 I've done fieldwork on two native languages spoken in the Americas.
 Through UCLA's Field Methods graduate course, I conducted fieldwork on Cantel K'iche', spoken in Guatemala, focusing on the language's ergative extraction constraint, agreement patterns, and tense/modality.
 I then started remote fieldwork on Paraguayan Guarani in April of 2022, and conducted in-situ fieldwork in Coronel Oviedo, Paraguay during the summer of 2022.
 My fieldwork on Guarani focuses on nasal harmony.
-Nasal harmony in Guarani is interesting because of the presence of nasal-oral stops (prenasalized or postoralized), the special status of suffixes, and the major differences between regressive and progressive nasalization.
+Nasal harmony in Guarani is interesting because of the presence of nasal-oral stops, the special status of suffixes, the exceptionality and micro-variation of progressive harmony, and the major differences between regressive and progressive nasalization.
 I've also collaborated on research on the intonational system of the language.

 ## publications, presentations, and manuscripts

 Cabrera, Marisabel.
 2023.
 Nasal harmony in Paraguayan Guarani: Positional effects and the representation of nasality.
 MA Thesis, UCLA.
+Advised by Benjamin Eischens, Claire Moore-Cantwell, Harold Torrence, and Kie Zuraw.

 Jun, Sun-Ah, Jian-Leat Siah, Marisabel Cabrera & Hunter Johnson.
 Realizations of the tritonal pitch accent in Paraguayan Guarani.
 20th International Congress of Phonetic Sciences.
 Prague, Czech Republic. [<a href="/assets/jun-siah-cabrera-johnson-poster.pdf" target="_blank">poster</a>]